amora479/website/content/bju/cps230/info/syllabus.md

 - **Reports: 15%** - In industry, rarely are programs simply handed in.
 You must report what you have completed as well as any deviations from specification.
 Also report any known flaws or bugs.
 - **Presentation: 5%** - In industry, your projects must be submitted according to the procedures set forth by your employer.

-### Quizzes

-Except in the case of service absences, quizzes may not be taken late.
-I do, however, drop the lowest quiz grade at the end of the semester.

 ## Deadlines / Late Work

 The instructor reserves the right to change assignment due dates as deemed necessary.
 Assignments are due, electronically, by 11:59 pm of the date posted in the [course schedule](https://ethantmcgee.com/bju/cps230/info/schedule) unless otherwise noted.
 Assignments, unless otherwise noted, may be turned in up to 1 week after the deadline for a 25% penalty.
 After 1 week, the student may still submit the assignment for feedback, however, no credit will be given.